krishnanlavanya/Lung-Cancer-Classification-Using-Neural-Networks/README .md

 # Diagnostic Classification Of Lung Nodules Using 3D Neural Networks
-Network Architecture for the ISBI_2018 paper : DIAGNOSTIC CLASSIFICATION OF LUNG NODULES USING 3D NEURAL NETWORKS To view the paper on Archive click the following https://arxiv.org/abs/1803.07192 Visit My website - .... to be updated shortly for intuition, hints etc

 ## Built With/Things Needed to implement experiments

 * [Python](https://www.python.org/downloads/) - Python-2